Israel targets a West Bank militant stronghold with drones and troops, killing 8 Palestinians

 Israel captured the West Bank, east Jerusalem and the Gaza Strip in the 1967 Mideast war.
 The Palestinians seek those territories for their hoped-for independent state.

 Federman reported from Jerusalem.
-AP writer Omar Akour contributed to this report from Amman, Jordan.
+AP writer Julia Frankel in Jerusalem and Omar Akour in Amman, Jordan, contributed to this report.

 Credit: AP